-Notting Hill Carnival: Children's day in pictures
+Notting Hill Carnival: Children's Day in pictures

 The event is an international showcase for mas dancing, soca, calypso, steel bands and sound systems.

-The celebration continues on Bank Holiday Monday with the adults' parade which begins at midday.
+The celebration continues on Bank Holiday Monday with the adults' parade which begins at noon.
 Spectators are advised to arrive early to get a good spot.

+Have you ever been to the Notting Hill Carnival?
+Or, do you have a favourite costume from the ones displayed here?
+Let us know your thoughts in the comments.